pytools4dart/pytools4dart/docs/user_guides/01_simulation.md

     package.
 This list depends on the version of DART pyttols4dart was configured with.
     See [core user guide](./02_core.md) for more details.

-  - scene: summary and fast access to the main elements of the mockup scene: size, resolution, properties (optical, thermal), plots, object_3d, trees.
+  - `scene`: summary and fast access to the main elements of the mockup scene: size, resolution, properties (optical, thermal), plots, object_3d, trees.

-  - sensor: summary and fast access to the main element of acquisition: bands, sensors, etc.
+  - `sensor`: summary and fast access to the main element of acquisition: bands, sensors, etc.

-  - source: summary and fast access to the main elements of the source definition.
+  - `source`: summary and fast access to the main elements of the source definition.

-  - sequences: the list of sequences that have been added.
+  - `sequences`: the list of sequences that have been added.
     Each contains its own core, adders to add groups and items, and runners to run the sequence simulation and post-process the results (stack bands, make RGB composites).

-  - add: list of user friendly adders to add elements to scene, acquisition, source and sequence.
+  - `add`: list of user friendly adders to add elements to scene, acquisition, source and sequence.

-  - run: list of available runners to:
+  - `run`: list of available runners to:
     - run DART full,
     - run DART step by step (direction, phase, maket, dart)
     - run sequences